-If you are you a CTE faculty member who has been tasked with developing a new certificate or degree (program) for your college, you will need to seek recommendation of your program from the Inland Empire/Desert Regional Consortium before you submit it to the State Chancellor’s Office for approval.
+If you are you a CTE faculty member who has been tasked with developing a new CTE certificate or degree (program) for your college, you will need to secure regional consortium recommendation from the Inland Empire/Desert Regional Consortium (IE/DRC) before you submit your program approval documents to the State Chancellor’s Office for formal approval (chaptering).

 Your college CTE Dean can advise you on the regional recommendation process and your college’s own curriculum approval process.
 You should also consult your college’s curriculum committee chair (or designee) early in the development process.